NEP: Autoregressive Image Editing via Next Editing Token Prediction: Experiments

 \subsubsection{Ablation Study}

 We perform ablation studies on the Magicbrush multi-turn test set.
 For each configuration, we report the results of the models trained for $30,000$ steps.
 We assess two critical design choices.
 First, we exclude mask embeddings, relying solely on text and source images as inputs, which degrades performance as shown in Table~\ref{tab:nep_abl}.
+Qualitatively, we observe that removing ERC increases the likelihood of the model making no changes to the source model, as demonstrated in Figure~\ref{fig:abl_erc}.
 Second, we remove the next editing token positions by generating all tokens in a raster scan order, following an NTP framework.
 Without any priors on editing regions, this leads to a significant performance drop, highlighting the need for targeted token generation.